EPCCed/eidf-docs/docs/services/s3/getting-started.md

 somebucket/some-data-file.csv
 ```

+A project prefix is not required when using buckets within a project and using an access key for that project as the access key itself identifies the project's tenancy.

 #### Public project buckets or buckets within other projects

-Use bucket names of form `<project-name>:<bucket-name>` for public buckets within a project, if accessing anonymously, or public or private buckets within a project, for which access has been granted to you, when using an access key.
+Use bucket names of form `<project-name>:<bucket-name>`, with the bucket name prefixed by the project name, and delimited by a colon, `:`, for public buckets within a project, when accessing anonymously, or public or private buckets within a project, for which access has been granted to you, when using an access key.
 For example:

 ```text
 eidfNNN:somebucket
 eidfNNN:somebucket/some-data-file.csv
 ```

 !!!
-Info "Projects, tenancies, and bucket names"

-    Each project has a so-called tenancy within the EIDF S3 Service.
-The tenancy holds the buckets for that project.
-Tenancies allow for different projects to have buckets with the same name without any ambiguity.

-    The project name specified within bucket names allows for the project tenancy to be identified, before identifying the bucket within that project's tenancy.

-    A project prefix is not required when using buckets within a project using an access key for that project as the access key itself identifies the project's tenancy.

-!!!
-Warning "Project identification and S3 tools"
+Warning "Tenancies, bucket naming and S3 tools"

     Bucket names of form `<project-name>:<bucket-name>` are strictly invalid due to the presence of the colon `:`, as the S3 bucket name specification does not include the concept of tenancies.